- 20q12, Red

 - 20q13.12, Green

-Deletions of the long arm of chromosome 20 are a common chromosomal abnormality associated with myeloid malignancies, in particular myeloproliferative disorders (MPD), myelodysplastic syndromes (MDS) and acute myeloid leukaemia (AML)1.
-The deletions are predominantly interstitial2.
+Deletions of the long arm of chromosome 20 are a common chromosomal abnormality associated with myeloid malignancies, in particular myeloproliferative neoplasms (MPN), myelodysplastic syndromes (MDS) and acute myeloid leukaemia (AML)1.

-The mechanism of leukaemogenesis associated with del(20q) is unknown, however, deletion of a tumour suppressor gene (TSG) is thought to cause the increased proliferation of the cancer cells4.
-Using RT-PCR analysis, Bench et al identified potential target genes in the region of overlap between the AML/MDS and MPD CDR at band 20q12.
-Five genes were expressed in both bone marrow and CD34 positive cells.
-Of the three previously identified genes, L(3)MBT regulates chromatin structure during mitosis, SFRS6 encodes a serine rich protein important to regulation of alternative splicing of mRNA, and MYBL2, a member of the MYB transcription factor family, is involved in cell cycle control5,6,7.
+Potential target genes have been investigated in the region of overlap between the AML/MDS and MPD common deleted region at band 20q12.
+Five genes were expressed in both bone marrow and CD34+ cells.
+Of these genes, three were previously identified: L(3)MBTL1 regulates chromatin structure during mitosis; SRSF6 encodes a serine rich protein important to regulation of alternative splicing of mRNA; and MYBL2, a member of the MYB transcription factor family, is involved in cell cycle control2,4,5.

 The quality of the products we have received from Cytocell have been excellent.
 The FISH probes they provide to us give intense, strong signals and are a pleasure to count.
 What has really stood out however has been the level of support and assistance provided by Cytocell’s application specialists.
 The team worked very closely alongside our own during the adoption of this product and spent many hours with us perfecting the technique, going above and beyond what I would expect during the transition period.
 Source BioScience absolutely demand high quality products and service to be able to deliver our results with confidence, and that is what we have received from Cytocell.
 Neil Ryan, Laboratory Operations Manager at Source BioScience